kevintv789/PAM/README.md

 # PAM Test Branch

+# Beta Release v0.27.20210701
+- Bug fixes
+    - Fixed bug where adding notes weren't enabled when creating and editting a property through the modal screen
+    - Fixed crash when there are emptied notes in the property content card
+    - Fixed camera icon not pressable to add in multiple images to the tenants card

 # Beta Release v0.26.20210610
 - Major features
     - Added ability for users to create notes for properties, tenants, expenses & income